 - Pain and suffering – at the time of the accident itself, and while you are receiving painful emergency treatment.

-Why Choose Our Team To Handle Your Wheelchair Injury Claim?
+Why Choose Our Team To Handle Your Wheelchair Accident Claim?

 We are specialists in accident, illness and injury claims.
-We have a track record of securing compensation settlements on behalf of our clients across a broad range of claim types.
+At Accident Claims UK, we have a track record of securing compensation settlements on behalf of our clients across a broad range of claim types.

 We will always aim to get you the most compensation possible, but will never do anything that could put your claim in jeopardy.
 We are always available to give you updates on your claim, and we will do so without any legal jargon, just plain and simple English.